 Lorraine joined Mt.
 Vernon Manor (MVM) in 2013, bringing 20 years of experience in community activism and organizing.
 She initially served MVM as the Block-by-Block Coordinator for the We Are Mantua!
 Public Safety Initiative, recruiting and training block-level resident leaders to identify and address community concerns.
-In 2015, she became the Neighborhood Advisory Committee Coordinator, connecting residents in the communities of East Parkside, Mantua, and Powelton Village, to community resources and city agencies.
+In 2015, she became the Neighborhood Advisory Committee (NAC) Coordinator, connecting residents in the communities of East Parkside, Mantua, and Powelton Village, to community resources and city agencies.
 Lorraine also leads MVM’s Neighborhood Advisory Sub-Committee, an elected group of 9 residents that provide guidance to the organization about the community’s priorities.
 A life-long resident of Philadelphia’s East Parkside neighborhood and a U.S. Air Force veteran, Lorraine also serves on the board of Centennial Parkside Community Development Corporation, is the President of the Viola Street Residents Association, and is a member of the Parkside Historical Committee.

-Jenny Chen, Community Development Associate
+Danny Foster, Community Development Associate